shaliulab/idtrackerai/docs/source/GUI_explained.rst

 Click on the buttons *Polygon*, *Rectangle* or *Ellipse* to select the type of ROI that you want to draw.

-To draw a rectanlge, click in one of the corners of the rectangle, a drag the cursor to the opposite (diagonally) corner of the rectangle that you want to draw.
+To draw a rectangle, click in one of the corners of the rectangle, a drag the cursor to the opposite (diagonally) corner of the rectangle that you want to draw.

 To draw a polygon, click on every vertex of the polygon.
-Note that you should always click on consecutive vertices of the polygon.

 To draw an ellipse, click in 5 different parts on the perimeter of the ellipse that you want to draw.

 To delete and ROI click on the set of number representing a given ROI.
 They will be highligthed in blue.
 Then press the top right minus (-) sign to delete it.

+To modify the vertices of an ROI, on the set of number representing a given ROI.
+Then, on the preview window, drag and drop one of the vertices to change its position.
+You can also add new vertices by double clicking on one of the sides of the polygon.

 20. **Track without identities**:
 ---------------------------------

-Check this box if you want to obtain trajectories of the animals for which the identities do not necessarily correspond to a given animal.
-The algorithm will skip the core of the tracking where the convolutional neural networks are trained to identify the animals.
-Also, be aware that the algorithm also skips the interpolation step where the trajectories of the blobs belonging to multiple animals (crossings, touches, ...) are assigned.
+Check this box if you want to obtain trajectories of the animals for which the identities (columns in the trajectories array) do not necessarily correspond to the same animal.
+The algorithm will skip the core of the tracking where the convolutional neural network is trained to identify the animals.
+Also, be aware that the algorithm also skips the interpolation step where the trajectories of the individuals in blobs belonging to multiple animals (crossings, touches, ...) are assigned.

 21. **Track video**